 While we make every effort to ensure that the breeders listed on Perfect Pets are registered, responsible, and maintain high ethical standards, please take 5 minutes to read the advice below and also see our detailed information on finding a reputable breeder.

-Our recommendation is that you purchase pets locally and in person because with online transactions you can't be 100% sure who you are dealing with.
+Our recommendation is that you purchase pets locally and in person.
+For many reasons, it is always preferable that you meet and get to know the breeder and vice versa.
 While many reputable breeders send animals interstate safely and without issue, we do not encourage this.

-When you contact a breeder, keep in mind that responsible breeders will want some information about things like - the type of home you will offer, if you have experience with the breed and if not if you've researched the breed.
+When you contact a breeder, keep in mind that responsible breeders will want some information about things like - the type of home you will offer, how much time you have for your new pet, if you have experience with the breed and if not, if you've researched the breed.
 Responsible breeders don't want to receive emails and messages that simply ask 'how much for a puppy?', or 'when are kittens available' so tell them a bit about yourself.

 Remember - when you take on a new pet, you are making a decision that’s going to significantly affect your life for the next 10-15 years.
 Please make sure the breed you are interested in suits your family and lifestyle, and that you can give it the type of home it needs to be happy.
 Above all - use common sense and don't be impulsive.